pivotal/docs-tap/learning-center/getting-started/learning-center-operator.hbs.md

-# Configure the Learning Center operator
+# Install and configure the Learning Center operator

 This topic gives you additional information about installing and configuring the Learning Center operator.